 Verified background check

+You might be a high-achiever, but internally, you feel anxious, stuck, overwhelmed, or empty.
+Or perhaps you are navigating an important life change that has left you feeling aimless and questioning your true sense of self.
+If you feel exhausted from holding everything together, I am here to help you unpack your stress, set important boundaries, and grow into an enlightened, thriving version of yourself.
 I am a Licensed Masters Level Social Worker, psychotherapist, and mental performance coach currently practicing in the New York area.
-I focus on individual psychotherapy for adults navigating issues such as grief, anxiety, depression, ADHD, trauma, relationship issues, and stage of life transitions.
-I graduated with an MSW with an emphasis on adult mental health and wellness from the University of Southern California.
-While completing my degree, I also earned two additional graduate certificates in substance abuse and addiction in social work and advanced clinical social work practice.
-I have extensive training in clinical interventions such as active listening, motivational interviewing, psychodynamic education, and problem solving therapy.
-I bring a warm, open, and personalized approach to clients that makes them feel safe and able to express themselves during sessions.
-I am highly seasoned in using cognitive behavioral therapy to help clients identify and challenge negative thought patterns and behaviors.
-I help clients improve well-being and foster personal growth by developing self-confidence, creating consistency in behavioral processes, increasing self-awareness, and building better relationships.
+I focus on individual psychotherapy for adults navigating issues such as grief, anxiety, depression, ADHD, trauma, relationship issues, addiction, and stage of life transitions.
+I graduated with an MSW University of Southern California, where I also earned two additional graduate certificates in substance abuse and addiction in social work and advanced clinical social work practice.
+I bring a warm, open, and personalized approach to each session that will make you feel safe and able to express yourself about sensitive matters.
+Together, we will identify and challenge negative thoughts, determine the root causes of your daily behaviors, and evaluate which treatment modalities best fit your needs.
+I will help improve your well-being and foster personal growth by increasing self-confidence, finally following through on your goals instead of cycling through motivation and burnout, and communicating your needs without guilt.
 I do not expect my clients to give me their trust, I expect to earn it.
-I work hard to ensure my clients receive the tailored experience they need to have faith in my ability to help them succeed and prioritize their goals.
-I have a deep sense of empathy for my clients and understand what it is like to grapple with both long term challenges and moments of crisis.
+I work hard to ensure you receive the nuanced care you need to have faith in my ability to help you succeed and prioritize your goals.
+I will both challenge you to reach important truths as well as give you the support you need to feel at ease when exploring tough topics.
 I look at every client experience as a shared journey and believe that everyone is capable of healing, recovery, growth, satisfaction, and discovery in life.
 Prior to my career in mental health counseling, I was a visual designer and communications professional at various publishing houses in New York City.
 I earned a bachelor's degree in creative writing from Kenyon College, a master's degree in communication, culture, and technology from Georgetown University, attended the Columbia Publishing Course, and earned a professional certificate in graphic and digital design from Parsons School of Design.
-Outside of my clinical work, I enjoy creative writing, studio art, going to museums, documentaries, pilates classes, and spending time with friends and family.
+Having worked in publishing and creative industries in New York City, I understand the pressure of constantly having to prove yourself and dealing with exhaustion, competition, and burnout.
+I sought therapy to help me deal with these issues and was inspired to transition into a career that would allow me to bring the same relief, support, and solace to others.
+You do not have to navigate this alone.
+Book your first session with me today and open the door to a better, happier, healthier you.

 Weekends 9am - 5pm